Howard R. Garis: Uncle Wiggily

 The first Uncle Wiggily story appeared January 10, 1910, in the Newark News.
-For almost four decades the newspaper published an Uncle Wiggily story by Garis every day except Sunday, and the series was eventually nationally syndicated.
+For 37 years the newspaper published an Uncle Wiggily story by Garis every day except Sunday, and the series was eventually nationally syndicated.
 By the time Garis retired from the newspaper in 1947, he had written more than 11,000 Uncle Wiggily stories.

-By virtue of his accessible characters and engaging plots, Garis was one of the most influential children's authors of his day.
-Many of his books, especially the Uncle Wiggily books, are still widely read and are readily available over the internet.
-Milton Bradley produced an Uncle Wiggily board game in 1916, 1947, 1954, again in 1967, and again in 1988.
-The game debuted much earlier though and remained popular until the 1970s.
+In 1916 Milton Bradley began selling the Uncle Wiggily Game.
+In 1987 Parker Brothers bought the rights to the board game and produced it for many years.
+As of 2018 Winning Moves was manufacturing the Uncle Wiggily Game.

 Stratemeyer Syndicate

 Garis wrote many books for the Stratemeyer Syndicate under various pseudonyms.
 As Victor Appleton, he wrote about the enterprising Tom Swift; as Laura Lee Hope, he is generally credited with writing volumes 4–28 and 41 of the Bobbsey Twins; as Clarence Young, the Motor Boys series; as Lester Chadwick, the Baseball Joe series; and as Marion Davidson, a number of books including several featuring the Camp Fire Girls.
 The couple's children also wrote for Stratemeyer.

-After Edward Stratemeyer's death in May 1930, his two daughters, Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), ran the company, with the result that Garis stopped writing for the Syndicate in 1933 after several disagreements.
+After Edward Stratemeyer's death in May 1930, his two daughters, Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), ran the company, with the result that Garis stopped writing for the Syndicate in 1935 after several disagreements.